mittagessen/kraken/docs/index.rst

 .. code-block:: console

-  $ kraken -i image.tif image.txt binarize segment ocr
+  $ kraken -i image.tif image.txt segment -bl ocr
   Loading RNN     ✓
   Processing      ⣻

-To binarize a single image using the nlbin algorithm:
+To binarize a single image using the nlbin algorithm (usually not required with the baseline segmenter):

 .. code-block:: console

   $ kraken -i image.tif bw.tif binarize

-To segment a binarized image into reading-order sorted lines:
+To segment a binarized image into reading-order sorted baselines and regions:

 .. code-block:: console

-  $ kraken -i bw.tif lines.json segment
+  $ kraken -i bw.tif lines.json segment -bl

-To OCR a binarized image using the default RNN and the previously generated page segmentation:
+To OCR an image using the default RNN and the previously generated page segmentation:jjjj

 .. code-block:: console